-Recap: Linear Time invariant systems
+Recap: Linear systems

-LTI: the differential equation can be written as a linear combination of the variable and its derivatives.
+Linear (time-invariant) system: the differential equation system can be written as a linear combination of the variable and its derivatives.
 Time-invariant parameters.

 Example in 1D: Homogeneous differential equation (right-hand side only contains terms involving the unknown variable x)